Peace and security worldwide

 promote security and stability

 Peace work is more than just solving local conflicts.
 It requires an understanding of the global contexts that shape peace and security worldwide. terre des hommes schweiz focuses on different levels of peacebuilding: among young people, in their social environment and at a political level.
-We adopt a sustainable approach in our projects.
+Our projects have a sustainable approach.

 Non-violent conflict management